 Purchases In-Kind.
 Generally, all purchases will be in cash.
 However, the funds reserve the right to permit you to purchase shares through the exchange of other securities that you own if consistent with a fund's investment objective, policies, and operations.
 The market value of any securities exchanged, plus any cash, must be at least \$25 million.
-Please contact your financial intermediary.
+Please contact your financial intermediary or Investor Services at 800 677-3863.